johnbobelisa/FermatsBeta/README.md

 - **Pixel-to-Centimeter Scaling**
   To estimate real-world distances, the user can:
   - Place a reference object (e.g., A4 paper = 21 cm) on the wall.
+Another example would be to stand near the wall and use your height!
+You can also use your climbing shoe!
-  - Measure its length in pixels via the app.
+  - Measure its length in pixels via the app and enter the real length of your reference object.
   - Let the app scale all hold coordinates accordingly.

 - **A\* Search Algorithm**
   Finds the most efficient path from the starting holds to the finish hold(s), respecting climber reach and physical constraints like:
   - Feet stay below hands
   - No unnatural limb crossover
+  - Climber's height and wingspan

 - **PDF Report Generation**
   Generates a PDF slideshow showing step-by-step joint positions and movement descriptions.